Tweeten-Project-Portfolio/portfolio-python/README.md

 The files in this repo will demonstrate my understanding of fundamental Python concepts such as:

+Variables - variables.py
+Data Types - inventory_system.py
-Variables, Data Types, and Control Flow (if/else) Loops, Classes, and Functions
+Control Flow (if/else) -
+Loops, Classes, and Functions
 Lists, Dictionaries, and Python Packages
 Object Oriented Programming, Error Handling, Debugging